Search our website

 A pension sharing order holds significant importance after divorce, primarily because it ensures financial stability for both parties in their retirement years.

-Divorce can often lead to an imbalance in pension provision, with one spouse having a significantly larger or more secure pension than the other.
+Divorce can often lead to an imbalance in pension provision, with one spouse having a larger pension than the other.

 A pension sharing order rectifies this disparity by ensuring a fair and equitable distribution of pension assets.